 The competition will be carried out virtually.

-Duration of the video presentation is STRICTLY LIMITED TO SIV (6) MINUTES ONLY.
+Duration of the video presentation is STRICTLY LIMITED TO SIX (6) MINUTES ONLY.

 Collaborative efforts with industries without Intellectual Property (IP) infringement are encouraged.